kaisenlinux/manpages-dev/packages/dig.md

        +[no]defname
               This option, which is deprecated, is treated as a synonym for +[no]search.

+       +[no]dns64prefix
+              Lookup IPV4ONLY.ARPA AAAA and print any DNS64 prefixes found.

        +[no]dnssec
               This option requests that DNSSEC records be sent by setting the DNSSEC OK (DO) bit in the OPT record in the additional section of the query.